phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <b> When dictatorship is a fact, revolution becomes a right. -Victor Hugo </b>

 <b> Thank You.
 God bless you.
-May God Bless the United States of America, Israel, and Rwanda - Africa. </b>
+May God Bless the United States of America, Israel, and Rwanda - Africa. </b> <b> I Bless God I'm an American Jew</b>

 <b> Paper of 2024 Under Dev. </b> | <b> The Chosen One.
 Uwatoranijwe. </b> | <b> Umwami Baramutura.
 Baribwiriza ntabwo barinda kubabwira. </b>